What's Inside?

 BIR Tax & Record-Keeping Rules

 Pay slips must align with BIR tax regulations, ensuring that withholding taxes are properly computed and documented.
-Companies must securely store payroll documentation for no fewer than three years.
+Companies must maintain payroll records according to BIR requirements, typically for several years to support tax compliance and potential audits.
 Accurate payroll documentation safeguards businesses against tax audits and legal repercussions, reinforcing financial integrity.

 Pay Slips for Different Employment Types